-A. Bright Stars choose from a stack of pre-selected books, and Kindergarten students begin the year choosing books from the Everybody (picture book) section only.
-The older students receive instruction in the Library and classroom on choosing "just right" books.
-I like to give children the freedom to select their own books.
-They are naturally drawn to the non-fiction and I don't want to squelch their curiosity.
+Bright Stars and Kindergarten begin the year choosing from a stack of pre-selected Everybody (picture) books.
+Kindergarten students will eventually begin choosing books from the Everybody (picture) books section only.
+The older students receive instruction in the library and classroom on choosing "just right" books.
+I like to give children the freedom to select their own books, with the expectation that they don't limit themselves to fiction.
+Non-fiction books are such a wealth of information and a way to satisfy curiosity.
 Children can get a lot out of "reading" the pictures.
 That being said, I will gently suggest picking out another book that isn't so fat and has more pictures, but if they insist, I let them check it out.
 Lessons on book selection are taught throughout the year.

 7.)
 What are the standards that guide our work with children?

 Library media specialists are guided by the Albemarle County Library Media Handbook.
 The Albemarle County Media Center program aims to: